Cytopathology Area of Focused Competence (AFC) Program overview

 - Fine needle aspirations: ~8,000

 You will be expected to maintain a training portfolio consisting of:

-At the end of the program, you will submit your completed training portfolio to the RCPSC for assessment and, if successful, will obtain a diploma in official recognition of your subspecialty training.
+At the end of the program, your portfolio will be assessed by the AFC Competence Committee and the Program Co-directors and, if successful, you will obtain an RCPSC diploma in official recognition of your subspecialty training.

 Eligibility and how to apply

 - meet the minimum eligibility requirements for licensure with the College of Physicians and Surgeons of Ontario (CPSO).

 - Specialist Status: You must have completed residency training in Anatomical or General Pathology and must be certified by the Royal College of Physicians and Surgeons of Canada.